 The police will come to the scene and issue a crash report.
 They will survey the scene, looking at the area and the vehicles.
 They will talk to all the drivers involved and with any available eyewitnesses who saw the accident.

 Crash reports document key evidence because they help indicate who or what was responsible.
 They may also indicate other factors.
 If a driver says the brakes did not work (or another vehicle fault), or any other reason, this should be noted on the crash report as well.
 Your car accident lawyer can obtain the report for you and determine how it helps your case.

 Talk to an Attorney

-If the causes of the accident are ambiguous, in doubt, or in dispute, it is prudent to consult an attorney.
+If the causes of the accident are ambiguous, in doubt, or dispute, it is prudent to consult an experienced car accident attorney.
 Why?
 Some accidents need an investigation to determine responsibility.
 Lawyers often work with investigators, law enforcement, and forensic specialists on issues like this.

 Get Information From All Other Drivers

 You should also obtain contact information from all other drivers, including their e-mail addresses and insurance information.
-You should make a report to your own insurance company as soon as possible, providing the at-fault driver’s insurance information to them as well.
+You should make a report to your own insurance company as soon as possible, providing the at-fault driver’s insurance information especially if there are serious injuries.

 Other Steps to Take After an Accident

-Although the crash report is a vital piece of evidence, obtain other important evidence about the causes of a collision.
+Although the crash report is a vital piece of evidence, obtaining additional evidence about the causes of a collision will be helpful.
 If you are seriously injured, treating your injuries takes precedence over all other actions, including getting a copy of the crash report.
 You can get it from law enforcement after you receive medical treatment.